aristanetworks/avd/ansible_collections/arista/avd/examples/single-dc-l3ls/README.md

         name: L2_VLAN3402
 ```

-It is in here that all services in the entire fabric or in other words all VRFs and VLANs are defined.
-This means that regardless where you want a given VRF or VLAN to exist you define its existence here, but you do not define ***where*** in the fabric it exists.
+All services in the entire fabric or in other words all VRFs and VLANs are defined here.
+This means that regardless of where a given VRF or VLAN must exist, its existence is defined here, but it is not defined ***where*** in the fabric it exists.
 That was done at the bottom of the inventory file previously described in the [Inventory](#inventory) section.

 AVD offers granular control of where Tenants and VLANs are configured using `tags` and `filter`.
 Those areas are not covered in this basic example.